ubclaunchpad/LP-website/resources/git-workflow.md

 and be accompanied by descriptive commit messages.
-A commit description should be a brief, succinct, and accurate overview of your changes - messages like "fix" or "attempt 12" are uninformative and unhelpful, while "Added check to account for edge case in AddUser()" is a good message.
+A commit description should be a brief, succinct, and accurate overview of your changes - messages like "fix" or "attempt 12" are uninformative and unhelpful, while "Added check to account for edge case in render()" is a good message.
 You can refer to [this guide](https://chris.beams.io/posts/git-commit/#seven-rules) for an overview of how to write good commit messages.